treddl/DTCRforIR_backend/README.md

 # DigitalTwinSocCyberrange
+**DTCRforIR** is Master's thesis project at the University of Regensburg.
-**DigitalTwinSocCyberrange** is a research project by the University of Regensburg and the Ionian University.
-This prototype aims to provide training for SOC analysts in a highly realistic scenario making use of the simulation component of the digital twin of an industrial filling plant.
-In the scenario, an attacker has gained access to the industrial system and performs various attacks (Man-In-The-Middle-Attack, Log-File-Manipulation-Attack and Denial-Of-Service-Attack) to disrupt the filling plant.
+It is based on a prior project of the University of Regensburg and the Ionian University, namely [DigitalTwinSocCyberrange](https://github.com/DigitalTwinSocCyberrange).
+This prototype aims to provide training for incident responders in a highly realistic scenario making use of the simulation component of the digital twin of an industrial filling plant.
+In the scenario, an attacker has gained access to the industrial system and performs two attacks (Man-In-The-Middle via ARP spoofing & a Denial-of-Service attack via ICMP flooding) to disrupt the filling operations.

 The components of the industrial system thereby produce log data which are forwarded to a SIEM system.

-Completing the tasks of the cyber range, a trainee gains knowledge about the selected attacks on the industrial system and how to detect these attacks in a SIEM system by creating correlation rules.
+Completing the tasks of the cyber range, a trainee gains knowledge about the selected attacks on the industrial system and how to respond these attacks.
+This is achieved by investigating the corrensponding alarms and events in the SIEM and taking appropriate action to contain, erdicated and finally recover from the attack.

 The following video gives an introduction to the project and the learning concept of the cyber range.
 <p align="center">
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=6czq4r2_kTk